City-of-Helsinki/kukkuu-admin/README.md

 ## Releases, changelogs and deployments

-The used environments are listed in [Service environments](#service-environments).
+The used environments are listed in [Environments](#environments).

 The application uses automatic semantic versions and is released using [Release Please](https://github.com/googleapis/release-please).

 > Release Please is a GitHub Action that automates releases for you.
 It will create a GitHub release and a GitHub Pull Request with a changelog based on conventional commits.

-Each time you merge a "normal" pull request, the release-please-action will create or update a "Release PR" with the changelog and the version bump related to the changes (they're named like `release-please--branches--master--components--kukkuu-admin`).
+Each time you merge a "normal" pull request, the release-please action will create or update a "Release PR" with the changelog and the version bump related to the changes (they're named like `release-please--branches--master--components--kukkuu-admin`).

 To create a new release for an app, this release PR is merged, which creates a new release with release notes and a new tag.
 This tag will be picked by Azure pipeline and trigger a new deployment to staging.
 From there, the release needs to be manually released to production.

 When merging release PRs, make sure to use the "Rebase and merge" (or "Squash and merge") option, so that Github doesn't create a merge commit.
 All the commits must follow the conventional commits format.
-This is important, because the release-please-action does not work correctly with merge commits (there's an open issue you can track: [Chronological commit sorting means that merged PRs can be ignored ](https://github.com/googleapis/release-please/issues/1533)).
+This is important, because the release-please action does not work correctly with merge commits (there's an open issue you can track: [Chronological commit sorting means that merged PRs can be ignored ](https://github.com/googleapis/release-please/issues/1533)).

 See [Release Please Implementation Design](https://github.com/googleapis/release-please/blob/main/docs/design.md) for more details.